-Against these selling points, unique when taken as an ensemble, are the obvious cons of an operating system which is gradually being abandoned by Nokia, an ecosystem which is about to be officially 'frozen' and something of a widening application and service compatibility 'gap' with the rest of the world.
+Against these selling points, unique when taken as an ensemble, are the obvious cons of an operating system which ihas now been abandoned by Nokia/Microsoft, an ecosystem which has been officially 'frozen' and about to be abandoned altogether, and something of a widening application and service compatibility 'gap' with the rest of the world.

 Hopefully this 'pimping' guide can help address some of these issues, at least.

 Central to a lot of what follows is discovering as much independence as possible.
-With Nokia effectively washing its hands of the Symbian handsets (apart from contractual 'normob' support calls/emails and repairs if you're very lucky), getting a Nokia 808 up to par in late 2013 is very much a DIY job.
+With Nokia/Microsoft effectively washing its hands of the Symbian handsets (apart from contractual 'normob' support calls/emails and repairs if you're very lucky), getting a Nokia 808 up to par in early 2015 is very much a DIY job.
 But the effort is worth it and your 808 can see a whole new lease of life.

 The core reasons for going with custom firmware here are:

 - More disk space, more RAM (thanks to removal of Nokia cruft).
 After flashing, my Nokia 808 showed 599MB free on the system disk and free RAM after booting was 301MB.